-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover ed by objective: B liodiversity, flora an d fauna 13.
+SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source SEA Topic cover SEA Topic covered by objective: Biodiversity, flora and fauna 13.
 Value, maintain, restore and expand county biodiversity.
 Natural environment Net change in condition of SSSIs across Herefordshire.
 The 2011-2013 AMR does not contain updated conservation data.
-2010/11: 27% of Herefordshire's SSSI land was in favourable condition. • There is one SSSI (The River Lugg) Unfavourable Recovering • There is one bordering SSSI (Lugg and Hampton Meadows) Favourable 2006: 22% 2007: 22% 2008: 22% 2010: 24 % Proportion of SSSI land that was in unfavourable condition but recovering increased between 2010 and 2012 going from 41% to 65%.
+2010/11: 27% of Herefordshire's SSSI land was in favourable condition.
+Within Edwyn Ralph there are 0 SSSI, 0 bordering.
+2006: 22% 2007: 22% 2008: 22% 2010: 24 % Proportion of SSSI land that was in unfavourable condition but recovering increased between 2010 and 2012 going from 41% to 65%.
 Proportion in unfavourable and declining condition had also decreased from 4% to 1%. % of SSSI land in favourable condition (Increase) % of SSSI land in unfavourable condition but recovering (Increase) % of SSSI land in unfavourable condition and declining (Decrease) Herefordshire's SSSIs are in extremely poor condition relative to England as whole, where 96.1% of all SSSI land was in favourable condition in April 2014.
 The proportion of SSSI in unfavourable condition but recovering is greater than England as a whole, where the figure currently stands at 58.6%.
-Understanding Herefordshire: An integrated needs assessment NE & DEFRA Website
+Understanding Herefordshire: An integrated needs assessment (June 2013).
+NE & DEFRA Website